Synthetixio/tokenvest/README.md

 ## Technical Specification

 This an ERC-721 contract that implements the enumerable extension.
-Each NFT corresponds to a grant and allows its owner to redeem ERC-20 tokens from the contract according to a specified vesting scheduling.
+Each NFT corresponds to a grant and allows the grantee to redeem ERC-20 tokens from the contract according to a specified vesting scheduling.

 ### Owner